seallard/botworm/README.md

 # botworm
-A Reddit bot that collects book recommendations from r/suggestmeabook comments and finds them on Goodreads.
+A Reddit bot that compiles lists of book recommendations from r/suggestmeabook.
-The collected books are posted weekly to r/booklists on Reddit by [u/Guardian_of_Bookworm](https://www.reddit.com/user/Guardian_of_Bookworm).
+The lists are posted as comments on Reddit by [u/Guardian_of_Bookworm](https://www.reddit.com/user/Guardian_of_Bookworm).

+## Todo
+* Improve logic to find more recommendations in comments.
+* Deploy?
+* Create list on Goodreads instead?